Rights groups protest UNESCO heritage status decision in Tibetan area

-BEIJING Tibetan rights groups have criticised a U.N. cultural organisation's decision to extend world heritage status to an extensive plateau area in a heavily Tibetan area, saying it reinforces Chinese control in the region.
+BEIJING (Reuters) - Tibetan rights groups have criticised a U.N. cultural organisation's decision to extend world heritage status to an extensive plateau area in a heavily Tibetan area, saying it reinforces Chinese control in the region.

 The groups argue the UNESCO designation will allow Chinese authorities to remove residents from the area, known as Hoh Xil in Qinghai province, and threaten its environment and nomadic culture.